-However, I had never tried the sourdough batter as a pancake.
+However, I had never tried the sourdough batter like a pancake.
 These pancakes blew my mind!
 They are so delicious!
-They don’t go crispy like the waffles, and are more dense, but still light and extremely flavorful.
+They don’t go crispy like the waffles, and are denser, but still light and extremely flavorful.
 I am already dreaming of when I can possibly have these sourdough pancakes again.

 If you have a sourdough starter, promise me that you make these this weekend!
 You will not be sorry!

 Macros in one pancake (out of a serving of 20): 99kcal, Fat 3.2g, Carbs 14.3g, Protein 3.1g